Odd Rogue Deck List Guide (Rastakhan's Rumble December 2018)

 From turn 3 onward, you should be looking to play your power cards like Hench-Clan Thug and Vicious Fledgling, which can quickly snowball out of control if left unchecked.
 Due to the power these minions represent, you should protect them using your weapon and any previously played minions where necessary.
 If the board would still be unsafe for you to play any of the mentioned threats, you can opt to play a more expendable 3-drop such as SI:7 Agent or Blink Fox instead.

-Heading into the mid game, you will be able to compound any advantage you have been able to leverage with cards like Fungalmancer, and Giggling Inventor.
-Both of these minions have their own strengths depending on the state of the game.
+Heading into the mid game, you will be able to compound any advantage you have been able to leverage with cards like Fungalmancer, and Cobalt Scalebane.
+Both of these minions require you to already have minions on the board to be fully utilised and the best choice may vary depending on the state of the game.
 Fungalmancer provides the most immediate value, providing an immediate +4/+4 to your board if you have at least 2 minions in play.
 This is an excellent choice if you are looking to immediately make trades or need a small amount of damage to end the game.
-While Giggling Inventor is bit more flexible, it can be used to either protect a very strong board as the Taunt minions require a total of 4 attacks to get past, or to develop a resiliant board that can be followed up by buffs from cards like Fungalmancer.
+While Cobalt Scalebane provides a bit more long-term value.
+As a 5/5 minion, it is more difficult to remove by itself and with a powerful end of turn effect, it will provide more value the longer you have it in play.
+However, the drawback of this is that, unlike Fungalmancer, the buffing effect is not immediate and you are also not able to choose its target.

 As with any Rogue deck, it is important to consider Combo mechanics when planning out your turns.
 The numerous 1-Mana plays in the deck make it relatively easy to activate cards like SI:7 Agent and Vilespine Slayer, but it is important to be mindful of them nonetheless.
 For example, you may have a Fire Fly, Hench-Clan Thug, and Vilespine Slayer in hand on turn 5.
 While it is Mana efficient to play the Hench-Clan Thug, Firefly, and subsequently generated Flame Elemental, this line of play leaves you with the very weak turn 6 play of an unactivated Vilespine Slayer.
 Instead, you should look into holding back at least the Flame Elemental for turn 6, to allow you to use the Combo effect of the Vilespine Slayer.
 While this play is less Mana efficient, the value of being able to remove any minion your opponent responds with vastly outweighs it.